-To turn on the interior lamps, rotate the dimmer control fully counterclockwise.
+To turn on the interior lamps, rotate the dimmer control fully counterclockwise past the detent.

-The dome lamp will not illuminate if the control switch is in the OFF position.
+The dome lamp will not illuminate if the control switch is not rotated past the detent.

 HEADLAMP AIM ADJUSTMENT

 The headlamps are designed to be mechanically aimed, but can also be aimed visually by doing the following: